 Eligible applicants must design a project that-

-1. Develops and implements plans, methods, strategies, and activities to improve the educational outcomes of Alaska Natives; and application, depending on how well the application meets the competitive preference priority.
-If an applicant chooses to address this competitive preference priority, the applicant must identify in the project narrative section of its application its response to the competitive preference priority.
+1. Develops and implements plans, methods, strategies, and activities to improve the educational outcomes of Alaska Natives; and

 2. Collects data to assist in the evaluation of the programs carried out under the ANE program.